mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 In your daily living, maybe your attitude gradually becomes very gentle, compassionate to everybody.
 But still this satori is not good enough, because it is still something which is going on at the conscious level.
 Sometimes you handle this satori at the conscious level, sometimes you can get out of the conscious level, but still, sometimes it goes back and forth.
 So it’s still very difficult for us to experience perfect stability in our daily living.

 That is satori.
-Usually people understand [this] then cultivate the experience of satori.
+Usually people understand Zen [as] cultivating the experience of satori.
 [Zen practice](glossary#zen-practice ) gives [us] a chance to experience satori, and then that is the final goal we are aiming at.
 But this is not the final goal, because the experience of satori is still tinged with something intellectual, which is going on at the subconscious level.

 ##### 11:27

 The final goal is that you must be free from the experience of satori.
-That is the third, the one which is called ‘sho’, which literally means ‘verification’.
+That is the third, the one which is called ‘sho’, *[he spells it out,]* which literally means ‘verification’.
 Verification which is called ‘sho’ is oneness with the original nature of being.
 There is no gap between; exactly your daily living is perfectly in accord with the original nature of existence, the rhythm of the nature of existence.

 That is the third one, which is called ‘sho’, usually translated as realization.
 This third [enlightenment](glossary#enlightenment) is the highest spiritual level, [in] which you can be free from awareness and satori.
 So, there is no trace of satori, no trace of awareness.
 That is called sho, verification, because you are already one with the original nature of existence, even though you don’t realize it.
 You are already right in the middle of the nature of existence.